 Trotti Research

-Our laboratory – as integral part of the Weinberg ALS Center - is dedicated to deciphering the molecular and cellular mechanisms driving neurodegenerative diseases, particularly ALS and FTD.
-We leverage cutting-edge models, including patient iPSC-derived neurons, 3D neural cultures, and mouse models, combined with advanced imaging and computational analysis.
-Our aim is to uncover novel therapeutic targets and biomarkers, paving the way for effective treatments for these debilitating conditions.
+Our laboratory – as an integral part of the Weinberg ALS Center - is dedicated to deciphering the molecular and cellular neurodegenerative mechanisms in amyotrophic lateral sclerosis (ALS) and frontotemporal dementia (FTD).
+We leverage cutting-edge non-animal models, including induced pluripotent stem-derived neuronal and non-neuronal cells, 3D neural cultures, and mouse models, combined with advanced imaging and computational analysis.
+We aim to uncover novel therapeutic targets and biomarkers to pave the way for effective treatments for these neurodegenerative conditions.

 Key Research Areas